quintoandar/python-chain/CONTRIBUTING.md

 $ behave
 ```

-## Documenting

-In order to keep a good, usable and maintainable code we need to document every part of our code.
-We're currently using [Sphinx](http://www.sphinx-doc.org/en/master/) with [Read the Docs](https://readthedocs.org) for visualization.

 ## Versioning

 We use [SemVer 2.0.0](https://semver.org/) for versioning our releases.
 Also, we recommend you to use the [Python Black](https://github.com/python/black) format.
 We've created a script to do it for you.
 You can run the `make black` command before committing your code.